-The Chief Executive Officer and Chief Financial Officer have evaluated, or cause to be evaluated under their supervision, whether or not there were changes to its internal controls over financial reporting during the period ended September 30, 2022 that have materially affected, or are reasonably likely to materially affect the Company's internal controls over financial reporting.
+The Chief Executive Officer and Chief Financial Officer have evaluated, or cause to be evaluated under their supervision, whether or not there were changes to its internal controls over financial reporting during the year ended December 31, 2022 that have materially affected, or are reasonably likely to materially affect the Company's internal controls over financial reporting.
 No such changes were identified through their evaluation.
+The Chief Executive Officer and Chief Financial Officer, along with management, have evaluated and concluded that the Company's internal controls over financial reporting as at December 31, 2022 were effective.